 Note For [Drive], type the letter of the drive where you have inserted the distribution disk or CD.

-The driver will be installed.
-When installation is complete, you will be prompted to restart your computer.

-4. Restart the computer.
+- 7. Follow the installation wizard to install the driver.
+When installation is complete, you will be prompted to restart your computer. - 8.
+Restart the computer.

 Important You must restart for your installation to take effect.